 - 1 small red chilli, chopped

 - 1 medium red capsicum (bell pepper), sliced into small strips

 - 1 garlic clove, chopped

-- Using a spoon, make four wells in the tomato mix and crack an egg into each, letting the egg white spill over the edges.
-Sprinkle each egg yolk with a little salt and pepper, cover with the hood and cook on low heat until the egg whites settle and firm but the egg yolks stay gooey.
-We’re after a white translucent film over the egg yolks but only just.
+- Using a spoon, make small wells in the tomato mix and crack an egg into each, letting the egg white spill over the edges.
+Sprinkle each egg yolk with a little salt and pepper, cover with the lid and cook on medium-low heat until the egg whites settle and firm up but the egg yolks remain gooey, about 5 minutes.
+You’re after a white translucent film over the egg yolks but only just.
 It’s very easy to overcook the eggs this way so it’s best to leave them slightly under as they will keep cooking while getting served.

-- Serve eggs in the tagine sprinkled with some fresh parsley and coriander, a little drizzle of olive or avocado oil and some dukkah spices.
+- Serve the eggs in the cooking dish sprinkled with some fresh parsley and coriander.

 Looking for more breakfast recipes?
 Check out our paleo breakfast collection here.